 The girls’ eyes widened.
 “What do they eat?”
 Blynn asked, clutching her sleeping bag.

 “Research suggests they devour worlds,” Hyren said.
-Terra swallowed hard and shrank closer to the fire, and the commander realised this probably wasn’t the best choice of stories to have told them.
+Terra swallowed hard, and the commander realised this probably wasn’t the best choice of stories to have told them.
 “Don’t worry, they don’t live anywhere near the Neopian system,” he added.
 “And I’m sure the Space Faerie would deal with them if any got close.
 She’s good at looking out for you guys.”

 Terra nodded, although she still looked unsure.